Easy LINE for Seniors

 If you are setting up line for a very old adult, it is recommended to use a larger tablet, iPad Pro or computer.
 Mobile phones are generally too small, making them harder to see, difficult to hear, and cumbersome to handle for those with failing eyesight, hearing loss or shaky hands.

 Unfortunately, like WhatsApp, an active mobile phone service is required to set up LINE, so if your parent doesn’t have an active mobile phone service, they may struggle to set up LINE.
-With other platforms such as Skype, this is not a problem because multiple accounts can be registered to different email addresses, and a single mobile phone number can be used to verify several accounts.
+With other video-calling platforms, this is not a problem because multiple accounts can be registered to different email addresses, and a single mobile phone number can be used to verify several accounts.
 LINE accounts can be accessed on only one mobile device running the LINE mobile app, plus one computer running the LINE computer app.
 Additional mobile devices can install the app but require different mobile numbers or e-mail addresses.
 We are unsure whether a single mobile number can be used to verify multiple LINE accounts that are registered to different email addresses.

 When you install LINE on a tablet or computer, a verification code will be sent to the mobile device.
 After entering the code on the tablet or computer, it will be connected to LINE, and you will be able to use it for LINE communications include voice and video calls.
 You can also register an email address.